apache/axis-axis2-java-core/modules/tool/axis2-wsdl2code-maven-plugin/src/site/markdown/usage.md

 Usage
 -----

-The WSDl2Code offers a single goal:
+axis2-wsdl2code-maven-plugin offers a single goal:

-*   wsdl2code (default): Reads the WSDL and generates code.
+*   wsdl2code: Reads the WSDL and generates code.

 To run the plugin, add the following section to your POM: